 My family spends a lot of time at the Delaware beach every summer, and we’ve learned a few sun protection lessons the hard way.
 With kids blessed/cursed with very fair skin, a sunburn feels like a total parent fail.
 And there is nothing worse than getting a horrible sunburn the first day of vacation!

 That’s why we’ve partnered with Earth Mama to share a few simple ways to be smart about sun protection — whether you’re headed out for a day at the beach or the pool, or just hangin’ outside.

 Bring sunscreen with you.

-If you’re traveling, plan ahead and pack sunscreen along with your beach bag and sun hat.
+If you’re traveling, plan ahead and pack summer suncare items like sunscreen, a beach bag and a sun hat.
 You can bring safe, trusted options instead of being limited to drugstore offerings.
 And you’ll save money.

 We’ve broken down what ingredients to avoid in sun protection, but I like to find a brand I trust and stick with it.
 And since we have adults, kids, and babies around, Earth Mama is the way to go.
 Their sunscreens don’t contain oxybenzone, artificial fragrance, nano particles, or parabens.
 My general go-to is Mineral Sunscreen Lotion SPF 40, which has skin-loving organic red raspberry seed oil (that has its own SPF value!) along with antioxidant-rich organic argan oil.